 This includes walking, dancing, low-impact aerobics, elliptical training machines, stair climbing, and gardening.

-These types of exercise work directly on the bones in your legs, hips and lower spine to slow mineral loss.
+These types of exercises work directly on the bones in your legs, hips and lower spine to slow mineral loss.
 They also provide cardiovascular benefits, which boost heart and circulatory system health.

 Do not focus your whole exercise program on aerobic activities, as you also need to work on strength, flexibility, and balance for overall health.